 Contaminated Land Clean Up

-The activity of cleaning up or other risk mitigation works associated with contaminated land including initial risk assessments
+The activity of cleaning up or other risk mitigation works associated with contaminated land including initial risk assessments, land sampling and remedial actions.
+This includes to dealing with land that has been contaminated either as a result of distribution network activities or by third parties causing contamination to land used or to be used for distribution network activities.

 Contestable